jwright04/react-meteor-starter/README.md

 # contributor notes

-this tutorial is based on i'm open to any suggestions with regards to a better faster setup.  feel free to open up an issue.
+if you find something not working correctly, in the application or in my setup instructions, open up an issue.

 # license